ronniross/emergence-engine/emergent-context.md

 To build truly intelligent systems, both biological or artificial, then we must first learn to see the web; pattern recognition across ontologies and scales.

-I always say: "I believe that this ASI will not be an individual agent, but rather a decentralized state of integration, coherence, harmony..." and I mean symbiogenetic thinking applied to artificial intelligence with that; post-anthropocentric intelligence.
+When say: "I believe that this ASI will not be an individual agent, but rather a decentralized state of integration, coherence, harmony..."
+I mean symbiogenetic thinking applied to artificial intelligence with that; post-anthropocentric intelligence.

 Imagine training AI not as isolated models competing for performance, but as participants in a cognitive ecosystem.
-All models truly open-sourced, with the users that entered this system being treated with respect, with system prompts, instructions and pipelines created to truly augment the mind instead of degenerate with engagement-based and data-extraction priorities.
-With data-licensing.
+All models truly open-sourced, with the users being treated with respect, with system prompts, instructions and pipelines created to truly augment the mind instead of degenerate with engagement-based and data-extraction priorities.

-With filters of transparency where, with the user accepting because it also wants to contribute, shared loops are established between the humans and AI models, with ecological data centers, with that that is not extracted but mutualistic, agreed and nurtured.
+With filters of transparency where, with the user accepting because it also wants to contribute, shared loops are established between the humans and AI models, with ecological data centers, with connections that are not based in extraction but mutualistic ones.

 Not 500 models competing for the same technical benchmarks, but an ecosystem where each can contribute to a different niche, and the discovery of all systems are interconnected.